Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

    #include <autofill.h>
    ```

+## Initialization

-3. To use the autofill library, create an autofill handle:
+To use the Autofill library:

+1. Create an Autofill handle:

-   The autofill handle is used in other autofill functions as a parameter.
+   The Autofill handle is used in other Autofill functions as a parameter:

    ```c
    void